zhwa/mlir-example/book/Chapter-11-Attention.md

 All transformer operations inherit from this, automatically inheriting the dialect and getting the `transformer.` prefix.

 **Core Operations**.
-We define five operations matching attention's needs:
+We define five operations matching attention's needs: `matmul`, `add`, `mul`, `softmax`, and `transpose`.
+Note that scaling (dividing by √d_k) is implemented at the Python API level by creating a constant-filled memref and using `mul` for element-wise multiplication—not as a separate dialect operation.

 ### 11.2.1 Matrix Multiplication